 Temple bar Pub and district, Dublin

-Are you planning to visit the Temple bar district?
+Planning to visit the Temple Bar District?
 See our information below!

 Information:

-The most famous area of Dublin is the Temple Bar district, a lively area where Irish pubs dominate the street scene.
-If there’s one thing the Irish are good at, it’s bubbling.
-From about three o’clock it starts to get busy on the terraces and on the sidewalk in front of the pubs.
+Dublin’s most famous district is Temple Bar, a lively area where Irish pubs dominate the streetscape.
+If there is one thing the Irish are good at, it is drinking.
+From around three o’clock, the terraces and pavements in front of the pubs start to get crowded.
 Here you can drink beers and eat typical Irish pub food.
-You don’t have a drink here with a glass of wine, but with oysters and Guinness.
-Most pubs in the Temple bar district offer that golden combination.
+You don’t drink a glass of wine here, but oysters and Guinness.
+Most pubs in the Temple Bar district offer that golden combination.

 The most famous pub in this district is The Temple Bar Pub itself.
-The Temple Bar Pub is a proud family-owned pub in the heart of Dublin City.
-It’s famous for its unrivaled craic & service, incredible traditional Irish Music all day everyday and its vast whiskey and beer collections.
+The Temple Bar Pub is a proud family pub in the heart of Dublin.
+It is famous for its unparalleled craic and service, incredible all-day traditional Irish music and its extensive whisky and beer collections.

-In addition to the pubs, you will also find the necessary cultural and creative initiatives here.
+Apart from the pubs, you will also find cultural and creative initiatives.
 Nice art shops, vintage shops and you can visit the Gallery of Photography, the Irish Film Institute and the Temple Bar Gallery.
-It is touristy, but listening to live music in the Irish pub is one of the highlights of Dublin.
+It’s touristy, but listening to live music in the Irish pub is one of Dublin’s highlights.

 Opening hours: